DEVSORA-GLOBAL/.github/profile/README.md

 - **Platform Code:** GPL 3.0 License
 - **Course Content & Mascot Assets:** All rights reserved by DevSora.
 Not for redistribution.

 > Learning should be free.
-Join us in building the future of education—open, collaborative, and limitless.
+Join us in building the future of education-open, collaborative, and limitless.

-_Last updated: July 13, 2025_